 Apologies if you are waiting for a paper QSL card, new batch now printed.

-The picture above is the Hentenna, as it is show it is actually horizontally polarised even though it looks vertical, turns out "Hen" is Japanese for strange.so I built me a strange antenna, an apt name.
+The picture above is the Hentenna, as shown it is actually horizontally polarised even though it looks vertical, Turns out "Hen" is Japanese for strange.so I built me a strange antenna, an apt name.

 Also to be found on Skype, my username is "gavin-g0lgb", it is usually on 24/7 & should patch you through to my mobile, for free, if anyone fancies a chat!